mongodb-labs/disasm/README.md

 #### Function search

-* Up/down
-    * Navigate through the list of functions
+* Up/down: Navigate through the list of functions
-* Enter
-    * Disassemble the currently selected function
+* Enter: Disassemble the currently selected function
-* ?
-    * Display the help menu
+* ?: Display the help menu

 #### Disassembly

-* Up/down
-    * Navigate through the instructions
+* Up/down: Navigate through the instructions
 * Right Arrow
-    * On jmp/call
-        * Go to target address
+    * On jmp/call: Go to target address
-    * On ret
-        * Return to the calling function (only available if this function was reached by entering going through a call instruction)
+    * On ret: Return to the calling function (only available if this function was reached by entering going through a call instruction)
 * Left Arrow
     * Undo previous jump/call (if applicable)
-* Enter
-    * Open the analysis window relevant to this instruction
+* Enter: Open the analysis window relevant to this instruction

 ##### Analysis window open

-* Shift + up/down
-    * Go up/down the function stack
+* Shift + up/down: Go up/down the function stack
-* Tab
-    * Cycle through the analysis tabs
+* Tab: Cycle through the analysis tabs
-* Escape
-    * Close the analysis window
+* Escape: Close the analysis window

 Bugs
 ----

-No known bugs.

-If any bugs are found, please contact `hareldan95@gmail.com` or `dorothchen@gmail.com` with as much of the following information as possible:
+If you find any bugs, please contact `hareldan95@gmail.com` or `dorothchen@gmail.com` with as much of the following information as possible:

 * Version of python being run
 * Source code language and version